Some posts on Gender Desk, a blog “Tracking Wikipedia … so the barbarians don’t win”

 How would Smith know what he claims?
 This is the apparent fact: he and his brother know who complained, and there is a defendant named where evidence of participation in the conspiracy is thin, so he might be referring to that as “wrongful.”
 But one may name a defendant in a lawsuit, or even in a “lolsuit,” based on suspicion if there is any evidence at all, and there is.

 As to not existing at all, there is a defendant called “Max,” who wrote about being a complainant to the WMF, over a year ago.
-Recently an anonymous user on the CFC wiki claimed to be “Max” and confessed his role.
+Recently an anonymous user on the CFC wiki claimed to be this person and confessed his role (and then commented more as Max).
+Max was then threatened with harm.
 Does “Max” exist?
-Or is this yet another impersonation in the smoke screens laid down by the Smiths — and possibly by an enemy.
+Or is this yet another impersonation in the smoke screens laid down by the Smiths?
 Again, I don’t care.
 Max is on the list unless he decides to help clean up the mess he helped make.
 And if he doesn’t exist, I will have some difficulty serving him, right?

 As to Oliver being listed for “no reason,” he is either brain-dead or lying.
 He was one of the complainants leading to the WMF ban.
 He bragged about it.